promptmule4real/chat-with-your-data/README.md

 Replace `[YOUR_TIMESTAMP]` with the specific directory timestamp.

-## 5. Requirements
+## 4. Requirements

-Before executing the script, ensure you have the necessary dependencies installed:
+Before executing the scripts, ensure you have the necessary dependencies installed:

 1. The `chainlit` command must be available in your shell.
 2. Python3 should be installed.
 3. All the Python libraries mentioned in the `requirements.txt` file should be installed.
 As this file is already a part of the repository, you can set it up using:

    ```bash
    pip install -r requirements.txt
    ```

-## 6. Ending Your Session
+## 5. Ending Your Session

 When you wish to stop the processes:

-1. Use the provided PIDs by the script to kill the processes.
+1. Use the provided PIDs by the scripts to kill the processes.
    ```bash
    kill [CHAINLIT_PID]
    kill [DATAMANAGER_PID]
    ```

 ---

-### CopyBot Chat Data Manager Guide
+### ChatSnap Manager Guide

-The **CopyBot Chat Data Manager** is a user-friendly web portal that facilitates the management of chat data files and embeddings.
+The **ChatSnap Manager** is a user-friendly web portal that facilitates the management of chat data files and embeddings.
 With a sleek design and easy-to-follow instructions, this guide will walk you through its primary functionalities.

 #### **Uploading Files**
 1. **Navigate to the Files Upload Card**: This card has a section where you can provide your unique `Upload Key`.